 And a bracelet which she refuses to take off.

 Curious about the Princess cake, before I could stop it, she stuck a tiny finger in the icing.

 The picky eater who eats like a bird, happily sat (in one spot!) and ate a whole slice of pizza and beamed.

 Then out came the cake.
 And where there is cake, there are bound to be candles.

 This kid loves the flicker of a flame.

-Not like that.
-She associates birthday candles with the promise of good times.
+Not like Drew.
+Birthday candles come with the promise of good times.

 As the birthday girl got ready to make a wish, Avery inched closer…

-….until she had positioned herself right next to the cake.
+….until she had positioned herself right next to the cake and the birthday action.
 Up front and centre.

 I worried she might try to blow out the candles.
 But she didn’t.
 She let the birthday girl blow them out while she made her wish.
 Avery didn’t need to make one anyway.
 Hers already came true.